CEO, Beds and Herts Local Medical Committee

-Karen Livingstone is the Director of Partnerships and Industry Engagement for the Eastern Academic Health Science Network and the National Director for SBRI Healthcare.
-She is supporting the Network to develop its role in economic development and wealth creation.
+Previous to this she was Director of Partnerships and Industry Engagement for the Eastern Academic Health Science Network and the National Director for SBRI Healthcare, having supported the Network to develop its role in economic development and wealth creation.

 Karen also leads the Small Business Research Initiative (SBRI) for NHS England where small enterprises are funded to develop technology solutions for healthcare problems and supports the work of the Innovations team in their relationships with industry.